-6 STEPS TO TAKE AFTER A CAR ACCIDENT IN SOUTH CAROLINA
+6 STEPS TO TAKE AFTER A CAR ACCIDENT IN SC

 Did you know that every 10.5 minutes someone is injured as a result of a car accident in South Carolina?

-We know that car accidents happen everyday, but we never expect that one will happen to us.
+We know that car accident happens every day, but we never expect that one will happen to us.
 After an accident, most drivers are shocked and overwhelmed.
 In such a state, it is difficult to find the clarity of mind needed to deal with the situation at hand and to take the necessary steps to protect yourself and your future.

 Although you cannot predict when an accident will happen, you can ensure that you are prepared by learning these 6 important steps to take following a car accident.